 In singing traditions, it is common for the text to take priority over strict musical time, warping the subdivision-grid that lays at the foundation of our Western understanding of rhythm.
 As most —if not all—instrumental traditions exist alongside a vocal tradition, this ‘bending the grid’ is assimilated into the instrumental style through shared repertoire, osmosis, or both—becoming an integral stylistic feature.
 Thus one of the major remaining problems in notating music from a field recording is finding a medium that not only represents the spectral content, but also contains essential musical information like metre, without over-saturating the transcription to a point where it is of little practical use.

 With the rise of digital accessibility, it can be argued that the function of the transcription has changed.
 It no longer has to describe a music that the reader cannot hear, but can instead illustrate elements not readily audible in a recording.

-Examples in the paper will include transcriptions of music in both vocal and instrumental styles, such as Weana Tanz, Polska, and Mazurek, as each presents unique notational challenges in terms of rhythm and metre.
+Examples in the paper included transcriptions of music in both vocal and instrumental styles, such as Weana Tanz, Polska, and Mazurek, as each presents unique notational challenges in terms of rhythm and metre.